Planning Tools for Transit-Oriented Development

 Maryland has encouraged development near transit stations since the Washington Metro system was built in the 1970s.
-Well-done transit-oriented development (TOD) requires more than just building near transit.
-Successful TOD creates walkable, dense, mixed-use neighborhoods and supports that development with an efficient transportation system.
+Transit-Oriented Development (TOD) requires more than locating near transit.
+A properly designed TOD creates a walkable, dense, mixed-use environment and is supported by an efficient transportation system.

-TOD provides an important smart growth strategy to encourage economic development, counter sprawl and maximize the return on transit investment.
+TOD provides an opportunity to leverage smart growth strategies to encourage economic development, counter sprawl and maximize the return on transit investment.

 The Maryland Department of Planning has created a comprehensive online planning and implementation resource to support state and local TOD efforts.
-The online resource provides a tool for planners, developers and elected officials interested in advancing more TOD in their jurisdictions.
-It features a Transit Station Area Profile Tool with station area demographics, employment data, transit use, and land use and development projects, as well as TOD policies, programs and implementation efforts.
-The resource also contains summaries of best practices to support creative development projects.
+The online resource provides tools for planners, elected officials, real estate professionals and the public interested in advancing TOD in their jurisdictions.
+The Transit Station Area Profile Tool provides users with station area demographics, employment and housing sales data, transit use and land use and development projects.
+The Planning Tools for Transit-Oriented Development website contains information on TOD policies, programs, best practices and implementation efforts.

 MDP's TOD work makes up the 30th installment in MDP's series of Models & Guidelines documents.